velocyl/courses/Threedle/WebIntro/ReadMe.md

 # Threedle - A fun word game built for the web using Javascript.

+## Description

+Join us on an exciting journey into the world of web programming as you learn to build your very own version of the popular Wordle game!
+In this interactive course, you'll delve into the fundamentals of HTML, CSS, and JavaScript, regardless of your previous coding experience.
+Unleash your creativity, develop problem-solving skills, and join the world of coding.

 ## What we learn

 The minimal code for a word game on the web: